-Cheating is defined as deception by which a student passes off someone else's academic work as his/her own, which includes but is not limited to: missourcing, Al, use of unapproved sources, and others.
+Cheating is defined as deception by which a student passes off someone else's academic work as his/her own.
 Students giving or receiving any academic information are equally guilty.

 Harassment - Threats (2)

 Harassment can result from a single incident or from a pattern of behavior in which the purpose or effect is to create a hostile, offensive or intimidating environment.
 Harassment among students encompasses a broad range of verbal or physical behavior.